Cécile Fabre

 Cécile Fabre FBA MAE (born 1971) is a French philosopher, serving as professor of philosophy at the University of Oxford.
 Since 2014 she has been a senior research fellow at All Souls College, Oxford.
 Her research focuses on political philosophy, the ethics of war, bioethics, and theories of justice.

 Early life

 Fabre was born on 2 February 1971 in Paris, France.
-From 1989 to 1992, she studied at Paris-Sorbonne University.
+From 1989 to 1992, she studied history at Paris-Sorbonne University.
 She graduated with a Bachelor of Arts (BA) degree in 1992.
 She then moved to England to study political philosophy at the University of York and completed a Master of Arts (MA) degree in 1993.
 From 1993, she undertook postgraduate study in politics at the University of Oxford.
 Her supervisor was G. A. Cohen and she completed her Doctor of Philosophy (DPhil) degree in 1997.

 Career and honours

 Fabre served as Proctor of the University of Oxford from March 2018 to March 2019.

 She was elected a Fellow of the British Academy (FBA) in 2011.
+In 2023 she was elected a member of the Academia Europaea.